simplemindedbot/simplemindedbot/content/technologies-behind-ai-anthropologist.md

 ### The Building Blocks: Natural Language Processing (NLP)

 Natural Language Processing (NLP) is one of the core technologies driving the AI Anthropologist.
 At its essence, NLP is the field of AI that focuses on the interaction between computers and human language.
 It enables machines to understand, interpret, and generate human language in a way that is both meaningful and useful.
-For those interested in a deeper dive into NLP's capabilities and applications, Mike Royal has written a [comprehensive guide](https://mikeroyal.com/NLP_Guide) that provides foundational knowledge and advanced insights.
+For those interested in a deeper dive into NLP's capabilities and applications, IBM has written a [comprehensive guide](https://developer.ibm.com/articles/a-beginners-guide-to-natural-language-processing/) that provides foundational knowledge and advanced insights.

 #### **How NLP Powers the AI Anthropologist**